 Yamana Enters Into Arrangement Agreement With Agnico and Pan American and Announces Change of Recommendation

-/EIN News/ -- TORONTO, Nov.
-08, 2022 (GLOBE NEWSWIRE) -- Yamana Gold Inc. (TSX: YRI, NYSE: AUY, LSE: AUY) (“Yamana” or the “Company”) announced today that the Company has entered into an arrangement agreement with Agnico Eagle Mines Limited (“Agnico”) and Pan American Silver Corp. (“Pan American”) for the acquisition by Pan American of all of the issued and outstanding common shares of the Company and the sale by Yamana of certain subsidiaries and partnerships which hold Yamana’s interests in its Canadian assets, including the Canadian Malartic mine, to Agnico, all by way of a proposed plan of arrangement (the “Agnico - Pan American Arrangement Agreement”).
+TORONTO, Nov.
+08, 2022 (GLOBE NEWSWIRE) -- Yamana Gold Inc. YRIAUYAUY)) ("Yamana" or the "Company") announced today that the Company has entered into an arrangement agreement with Agnico Eagle Mines Limited ("Agnico") and Pan American Silver Corp. ("Pan American") for the acquisition by Pan American of all of the issued and outstanding common shares of the Company and the sale by Yamana of certain subsidiaries and partnerships which hold Yamana's interests in its Canadian assets, including the Canadian Malartic mine, to Agnico, all by way of a proposed plan of arrangement (the "Agnico - Pan American Arrangement Agreement").

 The terms of the Agnico - Pan American Arrangement Agreement remain the same as previously announced by the Company on November 4, 2022 (the "Agnico – Pan American Transaction") and found in the related press release.